 Household Income in King County

-Median Household Income in King County is among the highest of its peers.
+Median Household Income in King County is the highest of its peers.

-As of 2015, median household income in King County was $75,302.
+As of 2018, median household income in King County was $95,009.
 For the purpose of comparison, we also looked at income data from King County’s “Peer Counties,” which, together with King County, make up the ten largest US counties by employment as measured by the U.S. Bureau of Labor Statistics (BLS).
 King County is the ninth largest U.S. county by employment.
 The peer counties are Maricopa County, AZ (which contains Phoenix); Los Angeles County, CA; Orange County, CA; San Diego County, CA; Miami-Dade County, FL; Cook County, IL (Chicago); New York County, NY; Dallas County, TX; and Harris County, TX (Houston).
-In 2015, Orange County registered the highest median household income among the peers, with King County trailing closely behind.

 Household Income has grown rapidly despite the occurrence of two recessions since 2000.